aadilmallick/my-notes-docusaurus/docs/devops/09-terraform.md

 }
 ```

-2. Create a module that creates a security group
+2. Create a module that creates a security group with these rules:
+	- **ingress**: allow ingress from any source IP to HTTPS port 443 and HTTP port 80
+	- **egress**: allow all traffic from any process and port combo to all destinations.

 ```hcl
 module "blog_sg" {